barrymoo/teach-me-something/nix/README.md

 }
 ```

-The langauge itself is pure, untyped and lazy.
+The language itself is pure, untyped and lazy.
 That first line defines a function with an argument pkgs.
 The question mark import indicates that this pkgs argument is filled
 by the running system nixpkgs.